Welcome to the Ocala Campus!

 Rasmussen College School of Health Sciences

-Prepare to become an experienced healthcare professional in one of our versatile Health Sciences programs.
-Hands-on training in the campus health sciences lab allows you to practice your skills in an immersive facility with essential lab technology and equipment.
+Prepare to become a healthcare professional with real-world experience in one of our versatile Health Sciences programs.
+Hands-on training in the campus health sciences labs allows you to practice your skills in an immersive facility with essential lab technology and equipment.
 Receive campus support and resources whether you're taking classes on campus or online.

 Sorry, no programs match your criteria.
 Please adjust the filters and try your search again.